Interest-Free COVID-19 Loans for Small Businesses – Deadline Extended to June 30

 - Eligible non-deferrable expenses of between $40,000 and $1.5 million.
 Eligible non-deferrable expenses could include costs such as rent, property taxes, utilities, and insurance.

-- You must apply only once and at your primary financial institution
+- You must apply only once and at your primary financial institution, and you must have a business (not a personal) bank account

 - You must agree to use funds from this loan to pay for operating costs that cannot be deferred, such as payroll, rent, utilities, insurance, property tax and regularly scheduled debt service